Eric Standridge is a historian and author who focuses on Oklahoma's history, with an emphasis on LeFlore County and Poteau.

 Jesse James in Eastern Oklahoma

 This is not the only story of hidden treasure found in the Wichitas.
-There are hundreds of tales that feature Jesse James and his gang in the area, but there are only a handful that bear any truth.
+There are hundreds of tales that feature Jesse James and his gang in the area, but only a handful bear any truth.
 However, it has been documented that the gang did hold up at Robbers Cave several times in the past.

 For Jesse James, this wouldn't do.
 At first, only a trickle of prospectors could be found in the area.
 However, by the 1860s, miners began moving into the area, overturning every stone and peeking in every crevice in order to find some hint of gold.
 Jesse James preferred the relative quiet of eastern Oklahoma.

-Robbers Cave, as it is known today, was one of the gangs favorite hideouts, however, it was not the only one.
+Robbers Cave, as it is known today, was one of the gang's favorite hideouts, however, it was not the only one.
 Legend tells of a small log cabin hotel located at the base of Sugarloaf Mountain in LeFlore County.
-Many times during the year members of the James Gang could be found at this outlaws hideaway.
+Many times during the year members of the James Gang could be found at this outlaws' hideaway.
 Other outlaws, such as Belle Starr and the Younger gang, were known to frequent this place as well.
 Further south, a place known as Horsethief Springs remained another popular outlaw rendezvous.
 Stories from the early days of Poteau and surrounding towns tell of Jesse James strolling through the center of town, which gives further evidence of his association and fondness for eastern Oklahoma.